nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 from his full name.
 Next, key in `find person <PERSON_NAME_KEYWORDS>`, and TruthTable will show you all persons with names that contain the keywords that you specified!

-The `delete person` command allows you to finds all persons whose names contain any of the given keywords.
+The `find person` command allows you to finds all persons whose names contain any of the given keywords.
 The persons with matching names will be shown in the [persons section](#persons-section) as seen in the image below.
 Let us run through how to find a person.